cianru/huawei-appgallery-publish-gradle-plugin/README.md

 <details>
 <summary>Example  uploading build file without publishing</summary>

-You can upload the build file without submit on users.
+You can upload the build file as draft without submit on users.

 From gradle build script:
 ```